13 Outdoor Faucet Types for Perfect Flow & Pressure

 If you have an outdoor kitchen in your yard or patio, you will need a faucet that can help you wash and prepare some food beforehand while also letting you wash the dishes without needing to keep going indoors.

 These outdoor faucet types are essentially just standard types of kitchen faucets.
 They tend to have a long curved pipe along with a valve at the side to control the flow.
 You can attach this faucet to an indoor pipe or even a spigot.
 Make sure the pipes are fit to prevent clogging.

-Just like indoor faucets, outdoor kitchen faucets are also made from stainless steel.
+Just like indoor faucets, outdoor kitchen faucets are also made from stainless steel (meaning stainless steel is obviously waterproof).
 These need to be more durable so that they can resist weather changes.

 Yard hydrants can be ideal if you have a garden with plenty of plants and vegetables growing.
 These are usually installed directly in the garden and are attached to an underground pipe that supplies water to the faucet.

 You can then irrigate your garden easily using this yard hydrant, many of which might also allow you to connect a hose or garden pipe to access remote corners of the garden.
 These are your best bet when seeking alternatives to underground sprinkler systems.